 Sometimes a defendant in a personal injury case will argue that you are partially at fault for your injuries and losses.
 Oklahoma follows what is called a “modified comparative fault” rule, which still allows an at-fault plaintiff to recover a reduced portion of his/her damages.
 BUT, there is a catch.
-Up to fifty-percent (50%) your damages are reduced proportionally based on the percentage of negligence attributable to you.
-If you are determined to be more than fifty-percent (50%) responsible, then Oklahoma law bars you from recovering any damages.
+Up to fifty percent (50%) of your damages are reduced proportionally based on the percentage of negligence attributable to you.
+If you are determined to be more than fifty percent (50%) responsible, then Oklahoma law bars you from recovering any damages.
 An experienced lawyer can help evaluate not just the other party(ies) negligence, but whether any negligence may be attributable to you, thus impacting your ability to recover damages.

 Different Case Types = Different Potentially Responsible Parties

 The potentially responsible parties vary widely depending on the type of case you have.
-It is important to discuss you case with an experienced attorney to determine what claims can be pursued and against whom you might be able to recover.
+It is important to discuss your case with an experienced attorney to determine what claims can be pursued and against whom you might be able to recover.
 Determining who is responsible often starts with first determining what type of case you have.
 Below is an example of just some of the cases our team handles.